Gabo018/documentation/content/applications/productivity/iot/devices/screen.rst

        :align: center
        :alt: Connect the screen display to the Point of Sale app.

 The screen is now available for :abbr:`PoS (Point of Sale)` sessions.
-A "screen" icon will appear in the top bar to inform the connection status with the screen.
+A :guilabel:`screen` icon will appear in the :guilabel:`top bar` to inform the connection status with the screen.

     .. image:: screen/screen-pos-icon.png
        :align: center